LLNL/sundials/doc/shared/sundials/Install.rst

 SUNDIALS release compressed archives (``.tar.gz``) from  the SUNDIALS `website <https://computing.llnl.gov/projects/sundials/sundials-software>`_.

-The compressed archives allow for downloading of indvidual SUNDIALS packages.
+The compressed archives allow for downloading of individual SUNDIALS packages.
 The name of the distribution archive is of the form ``SOLVER-7.1.0.tar.gz``, where ``SOLVER`` is one of: ``sundials``, ``cvode``, ``cvodes``, ``arkode``, ``ida``, ``idas``, or ``kinsol``, and ``7.1.0``